elastic/kibana/src/core/README.md

 ## Integration with the "legacy" Kibana

 Most of the existing core functionality is still spread over "legacy" Kibana and it will take some time to upgrade it.
-Kibana is started using existing "legacy" CLI that bootstraps `core` which in its turn creates "legacy" Kibana server.
+Kibana is started using existing "legacy" CLI that bootstraps `core` which in turn creates the "legacy" Kibana server.
 At the moment `core` manages HTTP connections, handles TLS configuration and base path proxy.
 All requests to Kibana server will hit HTTP server exposed by the `core` first and it will decide whether request can be solely handled by the new platform or request should be proxied to the "legacy" Kibana.
 This setup allows `core` to gradually introduce any "pre-route"